-However, while you are at it as a department head or a project manager, don’t forget to send out a clear message that this system will grow as the entire team plays a pivotal role in helping other departments in near future.
+However, while you are at it as a department head or a project manager, don’t forget to send out a clear message that this system will grow as the entire team plays a pivotal role in helping other departments in the near future.

-At the end of the activity, you can also ask for anonymous feedback from the respondents to get constructive input on implementing a company-wide time tracking policy without vaguely threatening any employees or whatsoever.
+At the end of the activity, you can also ask for anonymous feedback from the respondents to get constructive input on implementing a company-wide time tracking policy without vaguely threatening any employees whatsoever.

-Although there’s an abundance of benefits regarding time tracking and overall efficiency factor, let’s just highlight some of them to give you an idea about how things can turn over a new leaf for your organization.
+Although there’s an abundance of benefits regarding time tracking and the overall efficiency factor, let’s just highlight some of them to give you an idea about how things can turn over a new leaf for your organization.

 Since everyone is made aware of managing timesheets, the need for micromanaging employees reduces to a bare minimum.
 Everyone knows what they’re doing by realizing that “time is money”, not only for the organization but for each team member when it comes to claiming monetary incentives.

 In that order, people become self-conscious about their performance and actually tend to care about how much time they’re really putting in.
 Many employees seize this mechanism as an opportunity to perform a retrospective analysis on their personal productivity vs time spent/ wasted on inefficient workflows.

 - On-Time Payments from Clients: